nodejs/node/doc/api/vm.markdown

 Similar to `vm.runInNewContext` but a method of a precompiled `Script` object.
-`script.runInNewContext` contextifies `sandbox` if passed or creates a new contextified sandbox if it's omitted, and then runs `script`'s compiled code with the sandbox as the global object and returns the result.
+`script.runInNewContext` contextifies `sandbox` if passed or creates a new contextified sandbox if it’s omitted, and then runs `script`’s compiled code with the sandbox as the global object and returns the result.
 Running code does not have access to local scope.